vrince/rpi-thermo-chick/readme.md

 It will create a config file in you current user configuration directory, edit that file (with `nano` or any other file editor).

+For example if you user is `pi`, config file will be be `/home/pi/.config/rpi-thermo-chick/config.json`.

 Configuration file content is a simple json and look like:

 ```json